Garlic – the Perfect Herb to Combat High Blood Pressure & Cholesterol

-As cardiovascular disease is the cause of death for hundreds of thousands of individuals annually, this is a cheap addition to your diet that may help with high blood pressure.
-If you don’t want to get rid of meat and fried or fat-heavy foods, adding garlic to the dish will at least lower some of the low-density fats you are adding to your body.
+Since heart disease is the cause of death for hundreds of thousands of individuals annually, this is a cheap addition to your diet that may help with hypertension.
+If you don’t want to get rid of meat and fat-heavy or fried foods, putting some garlic in the meal will at least work against some of the low-density fats you are adding to your body.

-It’s possible to reduce your blood pressure by consuming one-half to one full clove of garlic once a day.
-If you wish to put it in your cooked foods, break it, smash it or chop it off to the side and let it stand for 10 minutes.
-Afterward you can put it in your cooked vegetables and meats.
-But before you begin adding an excessive amount of garlic, talk to your physician or dietitian before making drastic changes to your diet.
-Eating an excess amount of garlic can have undesirable effects, especially for those on certain types of prescriptions.
+It’s feasible to reduce hypertension by consuming one-half to one full clove of garlic daily.
+If you wish to add it to your cooked foods, crush it, smash it or chop it on the side and let it stand for 10 minutes.
+Afterward you can add it to your sauteed veggies and your grilled meats.
+But before you do, talk to your physician or dietitian prior to altering your diet.
+Consuming an excess amount of garlic can have undesirable effects, especially for those on certain types of medications.